Signal Processing for Haptic Surface Modeling: a Review: Real world objects representation in the physical and the perceptual spaces

 In physics, temperature is clearly defined as one of the fundamental dimensions in the International System of Units \cite{international2001international}.
 However, in the perceptual domain, human thermal sensitivity depends on the physical characteristics of the object in contact.
 Specifically, the perceived temperature depends on the thermal transfer between the object itself and the human skin.
 This thermal interaction involves complex mechanisms that include the thermal conductivity and heat capacity of the materials involved, as well as the surface geometry and the nature of the contact \cite{ho2018material}.

+\SecondRebuttal{When modeling physical haptic properties, temperature plays a unique role on the interconnection of the haptic properties, but its impact varies for each material category \cite{grimvall1999thermophysical}.
+For instance, certain types of plastic or organic materials undergo significant changes in haptic properties with changes in temperature.
+In contrast, materials such as metal, rock, wood, ceramics and fabric remain largely unaffected within temperature ranges that humans can tolerate.}

 When two objects of different materials are touched, the perceived temperature is influenced by the rate of heat transfer.
 For instance, metals typically feel colder than wood at the same temperature because metals have higher thermal conductivity, allowing heat to be transferred away from the skin more rapidly.
 This concept, known as thermal diffusivity \cite{salazar2003thermal}, explains why certain materials feel warmer or cooler upon contact despite being at the same physical temperature.
 Moreover, the perception of temperature is not only a function of the material properties but also involves cognitive processes.
-Our brain integrates these thermal cues with other sensory information to form a coherent perception of the material, influencing our ability to identify and discriminate between different objects based on their thermal properties.
+Our brain integrates these thermal cues with other sensory information to form a coherent perception of the material, influencing our ability to identify and discriminate between different objects based on their thermal properties. \Rebuttal{In \cite{chen2009exploring,tiest2010tactual,okamoto2012psychophysical,cai2020thermairglove}, a deeper look into the relationship between human haptic perception and the temperature can be found.}

-Given the independence and uniqueness of the temperature with respect to other haptic properties, we do not delve into the details in the scope of this survey.
-For further analysis, please refer to the following comprehensive review \cite{ho2018material}.
+\SecondRebuttal{Given the uniqueness of the temperature} with respect to other haptic properties \Rebuttal{in the context of surface modeling}, we do not delve into the details in the scope of this survey.
+For further analysis \Rebuttal{about the temperature related to the whole haptic pipeline}, please refer to the following comprehensive review \cite{ho2018material}.